Salzman International Illustration Agency

 What is your favorite activity when you take a break from the studio?

-I love going to restaurants, bumming around on the beach, walking through the “Ye-Olde-Town” part of the city.
-It will be great when this Covid pandemic is finally over, and I can do all those things again.
+Going to restaurants, bumming around on the beach, walking through the “Ye-Olde-Town” part of the city.

 What would be your dream illustration assignment?

-I’d love to see my work used as advertising illustration for an opera house or an art museum, - or maybe for an orchestra - woah!
+I’d love to see my work used as advertising illustration for an opera house or an art museum, - or maybe for an orchestra.
 Now that would be bitchin'.

 Providing the most professional and talented illustrators in the world for over thirty years.